Back to blog

 What's left when you strip away the admin?
 The thing clinicians actually trained for.
 The diagnosis, the conversation, the judgment call, the relationship with a patient who trusts you.

 A doctor's job isn't disappearing.
 It's getting distilled down to its essence.
 More time with patients, less time fighting software.
-That's not a threat to clinicians.
-It's the best thing that's happened to the profession in decades.

 The question was never "will AI replace doctors?"
-It was "will AI finally let them just be doctors?"
+It was always "will AI finally let them just be doctors?"

 Sources